Valaa-Technologies/valaa-vault/packages/prophet/README.md

 #### 3.3.3.2. integrating  "application/javascript"

-The contextual global scope for the integration is a javascript global host object associated with the context resource.
+The contextual global scope for the integration is a JavaScript global host object associated with the context resource.